RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ### Create a new namespace

 The Redis Enterprise operator manages a single Redis Enterprise cluster in a single namespace.
+Multiple operator versions can co-exist on the same Kubernetes cluster, as long as they are in separate namespaces.

 Throughout this guide, each command is applied to the namespace in which the Redis Enterprise cluster operates.